COMPARISON

 Why busy owners pick PostKnock as their starting point

 Start small.
 Ramp up when it's working.
-The PostKnock Free plan is genuinely free — no credit card, no time limit.
+The PostKnock Free plan is genuinely free, no credit card, no time limit.
 Send a small batch this week, see what comes back, and only move to Pro ($99/mo) once you've decided direct mail is worth doing at higher cadence.
 That low-commitment on-ramp is the whole point.

 No engineering, no integration project.
 Lob is excellent if you have a developer ready to write code against an API.
-If you don't — and most small dental offices, HVAC shops, and vet clinics don't — PostKnock gets you sending without writing anything.
+If you don't (and most small dental offices, HVAC shops, and vet clinics don't) PostKnock gets you sending without writing anything.
 Sign up, upload a CSV, design in a visual editor, click launch.

 One simple monthly fee for the whole workflow.
 Lob's better per-piece pricing kicks in at the $260/month Startup tier.
 PostKnock's Pro is $99/month and includes things you'd otherwise build yourself: phone follow-up call queues, multi-wave campaigns, and industry playbooks for dental, HVAC, optometry, and more.

 Postcards and phone calls in one place.
 A postcard warms the lead; a phone call closes it.
-PostKnock bundles both into a single Pro plan — your front desk works through a call queue with scripts timed to postcard delivery.
+PostKnock bundles both into a single Pro plan.
+Your front desk works through a call queue with scripts timed to postcard delivery.
 It's the workflow most small service businesses actually want.

 When Lob is the right call

-Lob is a great choice for engineering teams integrating direct mail into a product — transactional postcards, statements, identity verification letters, renewal notices, regulated communications.
+Lob is a great choice for engineering teams integrating direct mail into a product: transactional postcards, statements, identity verification letters, renewal notices, regulated communications.
 The API is well-built, HIPAA-capable on higher tiers, and supports specialty mailers and custom envelopes.
 If you have developers and you mail at meaningful volume (3,000+/mo), Lob's Startup and Growth plans deliver excellent per-piece economics.

 When PostKnock is the right call

 PostKnock is for the owner-operator who runs marketing on Tuesday afternoons.
 Dental practices, HVAC contractors, optometry offices, vets, med spas.
-The goal isn't to integrate direct mail into a product — it's to fill the schedule next month.
+The goal isn't to integrate direct mail into a product.
+It's to fill the schedule next month.
 Sign up free, pick an industry playbook (or design from scratch), upload your contacts, and click send.
 When you're ready for multi-wave campaigns and a phone follow-up queue, Pro is one click and $99/month.

 Pricing side-by-side

-Lob's free Developer plan is genuinely free up to 500 mailings/month at $0.872 per postcard.
-Beyond that, the Startup plan is $260/month (up to 3,000 mailings) where postcards drop to $0.612.
+Lob's free Developer plan is genuinely free up to 6,000 mailings/month at $0.905 per postcard, which is a lot of runway.
+Beyond that, Startup is $260/month with postcards at $0.645, and Growth is $550/month at $0.615.

-PostKnock's Free plan is $0/month with no card required, postcards at $1.05 each, no monthly cap.
-Pro is $99/month (or $799/year), drops postcards to $0.79, and unlocks phone follow-up calls plus multi-wave campaigns.
+PostKnock's Free plan is $0/month with no card required, postcards at $1.04 each, no monthly cap.
+Pro is $99/month (or $799/year), drops postcards to $0.91, and unlocks phone follow-up calls plus multi-wave campaigns.

 Trying PostKnock alongside Lob

-There's no migration to do — you can run both side by side, or just kick the tires on PostKnock without committing to anything:
+There's no migration to do.
+You can run both side by side, or just kick the tires on PostKnock without committing to anything:

-- Export a contact list as CSV from wherever it lives
+1. Export a contact list as CSV from wherever it lives

-- Import your CSV — column auto-mapping
+3. Import your CSV: column auto-mapping

-- Pick an industry playbook or design your own postcard in the visual editor
+4. Pick an industry playbook or design your own postcard in the visual editor

-- Preview the print proof and launch.
+5. Preview the print proof and launch.
 Decide if Pro is worth it once you've seen the results.

 Frequently Asked Questions

-Should I pick PostKnock or Lob?▼
+Should I pick PostKnock or Lob?

 It depends on the job.
 If you have engineering capacity and want to integrate direct mail into a product or CRM workflow, Lob's API is a strong choice.
 If you're a small business owner running recall, reactivation, or acquisition campaigns and you want to start free, point-and-click your way through it, and add phone follow-ups when you're ready, PostKnock is built for that.

-Does Lob include phone follow-up calls?▼
+Does Lob include phone follow-up calls?

-Lob focuses on direct mail — postcards, letters, checks.
+Lob focuses on direct mail: postcards, letters, checks.
 Phone workflows aren't part of the product.
 PostKnock Pro includes a call queue, industry-specific scripts, and per-wave timing as a built-in feature.

-Can I use PostKnock without writing code?▼
+Can I use PostKnock without writing code?

 Yes.
-PostKnock is a fully no-code app — upload a CSV, design in a visual editor, click launch.
+PostKnock is a fully no-code app: upload a CSV, design in a visual editor, click launch.
 No developers, no API keys, no integrations required.

-Is PostKnock cheaper than Lob?▼
+Is PostKnock cheaper than Lob?